DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 The "Pre-Plus Test"

 This expansion does not meaningfully change things for brands that need unlimited catalog segmentation for dozens of buyer tiers, complex ERP integrations, automated B2B workflows, or white-label wholesale storefronts.
 That's the Plus use case.
-If B2B is going to be a $500K+ annual revenue channel, the ROI on Plus versus standard plans becomes clear quickly — and the tools available on Plus are meaningfully more capable for high-volume wholesale operations.
+If B2B is going to be a $500K+ annual revenue channel, the ROI on Plus versus standard plans becomes clear quickly, and the tools available on Plus are meaningfully more capable for high-volume wholesale operations.
+If you're weighing the upgrade, I walk through the full decision in do you still need Plus for B2B.

 Two to four hours